polybar/polybar-scripts/polybar-scripts/isrunning-docker/README.md

 # Script: isrunning-docker

-A script that shows if te docker is running.
+A script that shows if the docker service is running.

 ## Module